poyea/poodle/README.md

 $ poodle -h
 poodle 0.1.0
 John Law <poyea@pm.me>
-Word-guessing game from your terminal 🟩⬛🟩🟨🟩
+Not a 🐩 (Poodle), but a word-guessing game from your terminal 🟩⬛🟩🟨🟩

 USAGE:
     poodle <CMD>